IRSND - english

 }

-If you want to use IRMP and IRSND together (that is to say as sender and receiver), you should write the ISR function as follows:
+To use IRMP and IRSND at the same time (that is, both transmitter and receiver), the ISR function should read as follows:

 ISR(TIMER1_COMPA_vect)